Finally Dawn: Production

 On 29 August 2022, it was announced filming began in Italy.
 Filming wrapped on 15 October, after an eight-week shoot mainly in Cinecittà, Rome.

 Release

-Finally Dawn premiered in-competition at the 80th Venice International Film Festival on 1 September 2023.
-It was also invited at the 28th Busan International Film Festival in 'World Cinema' section and was screened on 8 October 2023.
-It was released in Italy on 14 February 2024.
+Finally Dawn premiered in competition at the 80th Venice International Film Festival on 1 September 2023.
+It was also invited to the 28th Busan International Film Festival and was screened in its World Cinema section on 8 October 2023.
+The film was released in theaters in Italy on 14 February 2024.